premthomas/Ollama-and-Agents/README.md

 ```
 ollama pull openhermes
 ```
 Pulls the model into the local system. "openhermes" is the model and can be replaced with any of the models hosted by Ollama.
+[Here](https://ollama.com/search) is the list of Ollama models that are currently available.
+This list is updated with their latest models and versions.

 **Step 1:** Import the libraries for CrewAI and LangChain